Top 5 Cyber Security Skills Needed in 2018

 Key Growth Factors

 Each year, a record number of businesses bring their offerings to the Internet.
 As the number of products and services online continues to grow, web developers and designers will enjoy increased job opportunities.
-Proliferation of social networks will boost demand for web developers as businesses look to engage a new generation of customers and spur a competitive advantage in this rapidly growing space.
-Responsive web design, user interface (UI) and user experience (UX) skills are a hot commodity in this position as displays must increasingly adapt to varying device sizes and types, e.g., smart watches.
+The proliferation of social networks will boost demand for web developers as businesses look to engage a new generation of customers and spur a competitive advantage in this rapidly growing space.
+Responsive web design, user interface (UI), and user experience (UX) skills are a hot commodity in this position as displays must increasingly adapt to varying device sizes and types, e.g., smartwatches.

 7. Health Information Technician